aligent/cdk-constructs/packages/cloudfront-security-headers/README.md

     - Defined as an option in `index.ts`.
 See **Usage and Default Options** above.

 ### `headers["x-content-type-options"]`
-- Indicates that the MIME types advertised in the `Content-Type` headers should be respected and not changed
+- Indicates that the MIME types advertised in the `Content-Type` headers should be respected and not changed.
 #### **Value**:
 - **`nosniff` (boolean):**
     - Option is specified.
 Blocks a request if request destination is of type `style` and the MIME type is not `test/css` or of type `script` and the MIME type is not a JavaScript MIME type.

 ### `headers["x-frame-options"]`
 - Indicates whether a browser should be allowed to render a page in a `<frame>`, `<iframe>`, `<embed>` or `<object>`.
-Helps to avoid clickjacking attacks by ensuring content is not embedded other sides.
+Helps to avoid clickjacking attacks by ensuring content is not embedded into other sites.
 #### **Value Directives**:
 - **`DENY`(boolean, optional):**
     - Option is specified.
 The page cannot be displayed in a frame, regardless of the site attempting to do so.